tknv/openwisp-controller/README.rst

    ``wireguard-server.mydomain.com`` (update this to point to your WireGuard VPN server).
 3. Select ``WireGuard`` from the dropdown as **VPN Backend**.
-4. OpenWISP does IP address management for *WireGuard VPN backend*.
+4. When using WireGuard, OpenWISP takes care of managing IP addresses (assigning an IP address to each VPN peer).
 You can create a new subnet or select an existing one from the dropdown menu.
 You can also assign an **Internal IP** to the WireGuard Server or leave it empty for OpenWISP to configure.
 5. We have set the **Webhook Endpoint** as ``https://wireguard-server.mydomain.com:8081/trigger-update`` for this example.
 You will need to update this according to you VPN upgrader endpoint.
 Set **Webhook AuthToken** to any strong passphrase, this will be